nfukasawa/golic/README.md

 # golic

-The CLI tool that collects the license information of the repository the package depends on.
+The CLI tool that collects the license information of the repository the packages depend on.

 ## Install